helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

      http://localhost:8080/pokemon
 ```

-The type lookup and insert run in one local JDBC transaction.
-The schema starts generated identifiers at `20`, so the
+The type lookup and insert are separate JDBC operations.
+The schema starts generated identifiers at `20`, so the JSON
-JSON object returned by the first insert into a freshly initialized database contains that ID.
+object returned by the first insert into a freshly initialized database contains that ID.

 Delete the inserted Pokemon: